Banshee

 Rabbit wants to know where his daughter is,

-Hood doesn’t know where she is, that she has in fact gotten away safely and with the help of Hood’s “I Know A Guy” hacker mastermind partner, Job.
+Hood doesn’t know where she is, that she has gotten away safely, and with the help of Hood’s “I Know A Guy” hacker mastermind partner, Job.
 (Played by a scene-stealing, hysterical & electric Hoon Lee)

 Anastasia has gone into hiding, changed her name, and moved to a small town to start q new life.

-(a perfectly cast Joseph Gatt in an unforgettable, scary, awesome performance that scored him a role on the upcoming season of “Game Of Thrones“) and explains that The Albino is going to brutally beat the ever loving shit out of Hood for the next 15 years.
+(a perfectly cast Joseph Gatt in an unforgettable, scary, excellent performance that scored him a role in the upcoming season of “Game Of Thrones“) and explains that The Albino will brutally beat the ever-loving shit out of Hood for the next 15 years.

-The Albino does just that, and while Hood is on the ground…beaten to a pulp…The Albino finishes him off by sticking a knife into his ribs sending him to the infirmary for three months.
+The Albino does just that while Hood is on the ground…beaten to a pulp…The Albino finishes him off by sticking a knife into his ribs, sending him to the infirmary for three months.

 When Hood is released from the infirmary, he meets with The Albino again and asks for a truce.